 Volume: The best electric pianos will have at least one built-in speaker.
 Test the piano’s volume and check the number of octaves it provides.
 The best digital keybord will have at least four octaves to provide the best volume quality.

 Damper Pedal: When performing the piano tests you should also check the pedal response.
 Some top digital pianos may have as many as four pedals.

 Determine the number of pedals you need for the type of music you plan to play and compare this to the models you test.
 Check how sensitive they are as well as how durable.

 Additional Features: Depending on your needs you may require a piano with certain features not found on each model.
 These features may wholly determine if you can actually use a model you have interest in.
 Speakers, headphone jacks, USB ports, MIDI support and other characteristics may be essential to your playing experience thus you should ensure any model you look at can meet your needs.

 Warranty: Make sure your device has a warranty that fits your lifestyle.
-It is an electronic piano, thus it is susceptible to different kinds of damage than that found with standard instruments.
+It is a best electronic keyboard, thus it is susceptible to different kinds of damage than that found with standard instruments.

 Find a piano with the maximum warranty period to protect your investment should the piano show defects or deterioration.
 If possible opt for one that has a warranty on replacement parts as well.

 Suitability: Find a digital piano that has the essential characteristics that make it as close to the real thing as possible.
 Make sure it has enough keys to properly play your desired style of music as well as Graded Hammer technology.

 Test keys for the proper grip to avoid buying an instrument with plastic keys that are slippery to the touch and check for velocity response.